microsoft/testfx-docs/RFCs/008-TestCase-Timeout.md

 ### Honoring the settings
 - If no settings are provided in runsettings, default timeout is set to 0.
 - Timeout specified via Timeout attribute on TestMethod takes precedence over the global timeout specified via runsettings.
-- For all the test methods that do not have Timeout attribute, timeout based on the timeout specified via runsettings.
+- For all the test methods that do not have Timeout attribute, timeout will be based on the timeout specified via runsettings.